Zen Spot #57 -- Mindfulness, meditation and a quiet landing offering submersion January 22, 2018 22:25

 Venice is surprisingly quiet and intimate.
 Just steps off St. Mark's Square, down neighborhood alleys, it’s easy to find warm alcoves, many of which offer a pedestrian bridge and a nearby stone stairway that submerges into a canal.

 Most stairways are boat launches and, in the evening, I suspect one could easily step through a gateway into a small personal cruiser.
-But, during the day, the docks are empty for long periods of time.
+During the day, the landings are empty.
 Perhaps the owners are off ferrying visitors throughout this truly wonderful city.

 A thousand feet deep